 “Progress towards the eventual system of zodiac signs is indicated by a Babylonian text of about the fifth century BC which lists the 12 months (ignoring the intercalary month) and their associated constellations, but assigns both Pleiades and Taurus to month II, both Orion and Gemini to month III and both Pegasus and Pisces to month XII.
 The final system of twelve zodiac signs of 30° first appears around the middle of the fifth century BC.”
 Britton and Walker, Walker ed., 1997, p.
 49)

 As noted above, even after the zodiac came into being multiple constellations were still associated with the signs for some time.
-This is evident by the fact that there were alternate names for signs based on the constellations found in those signs.
+This is evident from the fact that there were alternate names for signs based on the constellations found in those signs.

 Calendar as Proto-Zodiac